Johnny Marzetti

 About Johnny Marzetti Casserole:

-This recipe serves about 10-15.
+This easy Johnny Marzetti recipe serves about 10-15 people.
 It’s a great make-ahead casserole or potluck dish.
 I doubled this recipe to serve our church group of about 25 people and still had some for leftovers the next night, so it definitely serves a crowd!

 How to Make Johnny Marzetti

-There are several steps to making this casserole, but I promise they are easy!
+There are several steps to making this casserole, but I promise they are easy.
+You’ll have this on the table in no time.

-• Cook the pasta according to the package directions for al dente.
-Our elbow mac took about 7 minutes to al dente perfection.
-Penne pasta works well, too.
+• Cook the pasta according to the package directions for al dente pasta.
+Our elbow mac took about 7 minutes.
+Choose any pasta shape you’d like (penne pasta is our second favorite).

 • While the pasta is cooking, start browning the beef and ground pork sausage in a large skillet.
 Once it is browned and crumbly, drain off any fat, then add all of the veggies, spices and flavor.
 Cook the mixture for an additional 5 minutes to blend the flavors.